uit-cosmo/Deviations-from-spectral-Dirac-comb-due-to-semiperiodic-pulses/README.md

 # Description of figure generation

+## `create_figure_exp_lap_amp.py`

+Power spectral density and autocorrelation of the stochastic process with exponentially and symmetrically Laplace distributed amplitudes.

+Figure 3 in the manuscript.

 ## `create_figure asym_lap_amp.py`

 Power spectral density and autocorrelation of the stochastic process with asymmetrically Laplace distributed amplitudes.